AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

                        )

 Here, we define a functional dependency between feature2 and feature1, in this case the linear function 10x + 3.
-To simulate eventual measurement errors, we can apply a standard deviation to this dependency, in this cas 0.1.
+To simulate eventual measurement errors, we can apply a standard deviation to this dependency, in this case 0.1.
 However, it is also possible to have strict functional dependencies between features by simply not passing anything as an argument for distribution:

 .. code-block:: python